DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-02-10-autocomplete-analytics.md

 ## Adding the analytics to our service

 The analytics  need a small amount of javascript code to be added to the web page for the autocompletes.
 This collects the data about the autocomplete activity and fires an event.
-Google Tag Manager (GTM) is configured to respond to the event (trigger) and then pass (tag) the data to Google Analytics.
+Google Tag Manager (GTM) is configured to respond to the event (trigger) and then pass (tag) the data to Google&nbsp;Analytics.

 The key stages in set-up were: